ankitjoshi/Sitecore-Item-Audit-Tool/README.md

 * Standard values exists
 * Icon set

-3) Page template folder path/ID to exclude- This field is to specify the folder path or ID which you want to exclude from your Page template report.
+**3) Page template folder path/ID to exclude-** This field is to specify the folder path or ID which you want to exclude from your Page template report.
 Note- Only one path/ID is allowed to set here.

-4) Root path/ID(Global Items)- This field is to specify Path or ID under which your data items(global/data items) exists.
+**4) Root path/ID(Global Items)-** This field is to specify Path or ID under which your data items(global/data items) exists.
 	For example- If you site structure is sitecore->content->Global (under which you have all your global items) then you would have to set the ID of Global item or path of Global item to this field.

-5) Data template folder path/ID- This field is to specify the folder path or ID under which you have your data templates created, for example- if your template structure is- /sitecore/templates/Project/SiteName/Content Types, then you would have to set this path or ID of this item to this field.
+**5) Data template folder path/ID-** This field is to specify the folder path or ID under which you have your data templates created, for example- if your template structure is- /sitecore/templates/Project/SiteName/Content Types, then you would have to set this path or ID of this item to this field.
 If you have multiple locations where your data templates are stored, then you can pass multiple IDs or paths to this field.
 Root path/ID(Global Items) field is required to show the correct report of data templates and once done you will have the following details from each template: